datacommonsorg/docsite/custom_dc/troubleshooting.md

 In general, whenever you encounter problems with any Google Cloud Run service, check the **Logs** page for your Cloud Run service, to get detailed output from the services.

+### "SQL schema check failed"

+This error indicates that there is a problem with the database schema.
+Check for the following additional errors:

+- "The following columns are missing..." -- This indicates that there is has been an update to the schema in the latest services build.
+To remedy this, restart the data management Docker container and then try again to start the services container.
+- "Cannot create tables in database" -- This indicates a problem with your CSV files and/or config.json file.
+Please see [Prepare and load your own data](/custom_d/custom_data.html) for details.

 ### "403 Forbidden: Your client does not have permission to get URL / from this server"

 This error indicates that your application requires authenticated requests but you have not provided an authentication token.
 If your site is intended to be public, first check to see that the Cloud Run service is not set up to require authentication: